 What is Lamisil?

-Lamisil (terbinafine) is an antifungal medication that fights infections caused by fungus.
+Lamisil is an antifungal medication that fights infections caused by fungus.

 Lamisil oral granules are used to treat a fungal infection of scalp hair follicles in children who are at least 4 years old, though this medication is no longer available in the United States.

 Call your doctor at once if you have symptoms of liver damage, such as nausea, upper stomach pain, vomiting, loss of appetite, tiredness, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
 These events can occur whether or not you have ever had liver problems before.